This is one of the less popular sites, I have not had enough time to collect reliable review information about sales level.

 The commission set-up is very good, you take 50% of the selling price, 60% and 70% options available for premium 'midstock' images.
 A standard image is USD $5 (for our typical 1200x1600), not the best value for the buyer (lower resolution available from $1), but a great commission for the photographer.

-2011 saw just a handful of sales earning a couple of dollars.
-Featurepics is a "site I'm keeping my eye on", but things are not moving very quickly, a recent update of the site shows some commitment from the featurepics team to develop their business.
+The year to November 2016 see a handful of sales for me earning just a few of dollars (and its been that way for several years) Featurepics is a "site I'm keeping my eye on", but things are not moving very quickly.
+An update of the site a couple of years ago some commitment from the featurepics team to develop their business but not much else seems to be happening

 ..is a good site..